Egor332/Resellio/README.md

     ```sh
     npm install

+# Frontend formatting
+    The project uses Prettier as a formatter, to format all files use:
+    ```sh
+    npm run format

 # Running frontend in development
 The most convenient way is to run all other dependencies (backend, db etc.) through docker.